-The dos and don’ts, and other information on this page is relevant to any destination in Thailand.
-At the bottom of the page you can find some Pattaya specific dos and don’ts and some handy Thailand dos and don’ts info-graphs.
+The dos and don’ts and information on this page are relevant to any destination in Thailand.
+At the bottom of the page, you can find the important Pattaya dos and don’ts and some handy Thailand dos and don’ts info graphs.

 Do Respect The Royal Family

-Thais are very patriotic, and very much devoted to their Royal Family.
-Shows of respect for the Thai Royal Family occur on a daily basis in many public and official places.
+Thais are very patriotic and very much devoted to their Royal Family.
+Shows of respect for the Thai Royal Family occur daily in many public and official places.
 It’s very important that you also show respect, and that extends to all things associated with the Royal Family.

 Stand for The National and Royal Anthems